Parallel scalable simulations of biological neural networks using TensorFlow: A beginner's guide: Brain simulations as computational graphs

-Numerical integration is essentially a recursive process over a time array $[t_{0},t_{1},t_{2},\dots t_{n}]$.
-The rules to update both the Euler and the RK4 integrators can be written as a recursive function $F$ such that $X_{i+1}=F(X_i,t_i,\epsilon_i)$.
-The solution of the differential equation is the array $[X_0,F(X_0,t_0,\epsilon_0),F(F(X_0,t_0,\epsilon_0),t_1,\epsilon_1)...]$.
-We us the TensorFlow function \texttt{tf.scan} ~\cite{tensorflow-api-docs} to iterate over the time array.
-The arguments of \texttt{tf.scan} are a (i)a recursive function (ii)the list to iterate over and (iii)the initial value.
-If the initial value is not specified \texttt{tf.scan} uses the first element of the list as an initializer.
-As an example, consider the following program that calculates the cumulative sum over a list.
+Euler integration is essentially a recursive process over time-series $[t_{0},t_{1},t_{2},\dots t_{n}]$.
+The eqn~(\ref{eq:euler}) thus can be written as a recursive function $F$ such that $X_{i+1}=F(X_i,t_i,\epsilon_i)$.
+The final solution of the ODE becomes\\ $[X_0,F(X_0,t_0,\epsilon_0),F(F(X_0,t_0,\epsilon_0),t_1,\epsilon_1)...]$.
+In Python, this recursive function can be implemented using a "for" loop.
+However, implementing a similar loop in TensorFlow would result in a computational graph consisting of a long chain of sub-graphs, each sub-graph representing a single iteration of the loop (Fig~\ref{fig:compGraph}c ).
+Note, each box (demarcated by the dashed lines) represents a single step of a first order Euler integrator.
+The integrator itself is detailed in Fig~\ref{fig:compGraph}d.
+The size of this computational graph increases with the number of iterations and results in a memory-intensive way to compute a recursive function.
+TensorFlow provides a more efficient solution in the form of the function \texttt{tf.scan} ~\cite{tensorflow-api-docs} to iterate over the time series. \texttt{tf.scan} takes in 3 inputs: (i) a recursive function (ii) the list to iterate over and (iii) the initial value.
+If the initial value is not specified, it uses the first element of the list as an initial value.
+For example, consider the following program that calculates the cumulative sum over a list.
 Every step involves adding an element from the list onto the last addition.